What Determines Our Self-Acceptance (or Lack of Same) in the First Place?

 In holding ourselves to such perfectionistic standards, however, we may inadvertently be validating how our own conditionally-loving parents dealt with us.
 But we're certainly not validating ourselves--or treating ourselves with the kindness and consideration our parents failed adequately to provide for us.

 To conclude, only when we're able to give ourselves unqualified approval--by developing greater self-compassion and focusing much more on our positives than negatives--can we at last forgive ourselves for our faults, as well as relinquish our need for others' approval.
 No doubt we've made mistakes.
 But then, so has everybody else.
-And in any case our identity is hardly equal
+And in any case our identity

 to our mistakes (for such a linkage would represent a bad case of "mistaken identity"!)